 The Proper Technique for Snow Shoveling

-Using the right equipment to handle snow will reduce the chance of injury and make the work easier.
+Using the right equipment, such as roof snow removal tools to handle snow, will reduce the chance of injury and make the work easier.
 Remember, when you shovel your driveway, do not pile it on the sidewalk.
 When the sidewalk is plowed, the extra snow will be pushed right back onto your driveway, and you create a hazard for pedestrians using the sidewalk.

 Snow and ice pose a significant risk to you, your property, and others.
 As a property owner, you are responsible for making a reasonable effort to keep walkways around your property clear of ice and snow.
 Pre-treating walkways and paved surfaces with anti-icing products help to make snow removal and ice management easier.
 Ice melting supplies can often be hard to find in the winter, especially just before a big storm.
 Consider stocking up before the storms hit.